 In the last three years Emily has supported all types of pregnancies, births and occasionally losses.
 From scheduled C-section, to natural unmedicated, to planned epidural and everything in between Emily brings her expertise and unique ability to confidently direct the tone of a room and manage both the physical and emotional roller coaster that is labor and delivery.

 For Emily, pregnancy and birth are life changing experiences regardless of the type of birth you wish to have.
 The journey of self-discovery and determination it takes to grow a baby, prepare for a baby and then birth that baby is incomparable to any other life experience.
 She believes that education and support are the keys to having a satisfying and empowering labor and delivery experience and is eager to help you along your own journey.

-Because she is hungry for knowledge and a glutton for punishment, Anna began studying for her RN licensure at the Community College of Allegheny County in January 2021.
-After graduation, she will continue to work with birthing people while studying to become a Certified Nurse Midwife.
-When she’s not acing her nursing finals, Anna supports her clients in pregnancy, birth, and postpartum; wears many of the Boundless Birth administrative hats; teaches Childbirth and Breastfeeding education to expecting parents; and is a longtime member of a badass feminist knitting circle.
+Anna lives in Bethel Park with her boyfriend Adam and Jake, the resident Bad Cat.
+When she’s not at the hospital, Anna supports her clients in pregnancy, birth, and postpartum; wears many of the Boundless Birth administrative hats; teaches Childbirth and Breastfeeding education to expecting parents; and is a longtime member of a badass feminist knitting circle.
 Since that fateful spinning wheel sale, she has acquired several more spinning wheels and a loom or three.

 That navigation shouldn’t be expected to be a lonely or silent journey.
 Throughout her following pregnancies and losses she shared her experiences in real time, offering support to friends and family along the way in an unofficial capacity.
 After losing a family member to postpartum depression she felt the calling to be available to any birthing person who had a need for preparation, space holding and transition into the adventure that is newborn life.

 Aimee lives in Clinton with her husband, three children, 2 suessian mutts and 1 very sassy kitty.
 When she isn’t busy talking about mucus plugs and colostrum you can find her painting and drawing, weeding in her herb garden, hugging trees and eating the yard.